minnowlab/cast_about_for/README.md

 end
 ```

 Suck as `Equal`.
-If you want alias of 'introduce', you can
+If you want alias of 'introduce' argument, you can

 ``` ruby
 class Product < ActiveRecord::Base